Kolio642/AandB-School-Site/README.md

 ### Accessing the Admin Dashboard

 The admin dashboard is available at `/admin`.
-You'll need to sign in with your Supabase admin credentials
+You'll need to sign in with your Supabase admin credentials.

+## Troubleshooting

+If you encounter issues during setup or deployment, consult the following resources:

+1. Check the troubleshooting sections in [DOCUMENTATION.md](DOCUMENTATION.md)
+2. For authentication issues, see [Authentication-Flow.md](Authentication-Flow.md)
+3. For Docker-related problems, refer to [docker/README.md](docker/README.md)

+Common issues and solutions:
+- **Database connection problems**: Verify Supabase credentials and network access
+- **Authentication issues**: Check browser console for specific error messages
+- **Build errors**: Ensure all dependencies are installed and compatible
+- **Docker deployment**: Check container logs with `docker-compose logs`